DITEP/SF_Project/Readme.md

 For the changes to take effect on the current server, run this command at the root of the project.
 This will shutdown the server for a short time and it will restart with the new model up and running.

 	docker-compose up -d --no-deps --build backend
 Beware that results of the predictions made by the previous model will remain.
 If you want to change all the previous results stored in the database, I suggest making a specific script that reads the current database data and make the prediction with the new model, then build a new database from this.
-After that, dump this new database in the db/init folder, make sure its called sfproject and run
+After that, dump this new database in the db/init folder, make sure it uses database sfproject at start (.sql file must have the line USE sfproject at the beginning) and run

 	docker-compose up -d --no-deps --build db